rasmus-kirk/halo/documents/thesis/06-plonk/05-spec.md

 A *specification*[^spec-benefit] defines the config of the protocol.
 This includes marking columns as private or enabling it for copy constraints.
 In the previous section on arithmetize, we omitted $s:\Spec$ in $\AState$ leaving $W, \WireType, \Ops$ implicit for $W_s, \WireType_s, \Ops_s$.
 We will keep the spec instance $s$ implicit beyond this section as well.
 We conclude with tabulating all objects according to their abstraction levels.

 [^spec-benefit]: With spec as a data structure, it is dynamic and can be extended whilst arithmetizing.

+TODO padding is done in $\ctrn_g$, they are declared in spec as an indexmap $D^t_x(c)$ is the default value for column c. for query column, x is the pair default and challenge. everyone else is zero with no x.

 $$